-Area for improvement from the last care inspection dated 04 Nov Action required to ensure compliance with The Domiciliary Care Agencies Regulations (Northern Ireland) 2007 Validation of compliance Area for improvement 1 Ref: Regulation 15 (2) (a) Stated: Second time The registered person shall, after consultation with the service user, or if consultation with the service user is not practicable, after consultation with the service user's representative, prepare or ensure that a written plan ("the service user plan") is prepared which shall- (a) be consistent with any plan for the care of the service user prepared by an Health and Social Services or Health and Social Services Board or other person with responsibility for commissioning personal social services for service users; Met Action taken as confirmed during the inspection: We reviewed five service users' files who have restrictive practices in place.
-These assessments had been completed by the district nursing team and a copy was retained in the service users' files.
+Areas for improvement from the last care/finance inspection dated 07 October 2019 Action required to ensure compliance with The Domiciliary Care Agencies Regulations (Northern Ireland) 2007 Validation of compliance Area for improvement 1 Ref: Regulation 15 (2)(a) The registered person shall, after consultation with the service user, or if consultation with the service user is not practicable, after consultation with the service user's Stated: Second time representative, prepare or ensure that a written plan ("the service user plan") is prepared which shall- (a) be consistent with any plan for the care of the service user prepared by an Health and Social Services or Health and Social Services Board or other person with responsibility for commissioning personal social services for service users; Met Action taken as confirmed during the inspection: We reviewed four service users' files who have restrictive practices in place and a copy was retained in the service users' files.
 These assessments were reviewed in liaison with the Trust, service user and their next of kin.